DRP60/SPaRTAN-1/SPaRTAN_python/README.md

-# Run SPaRTAN in Python
+# Run PySPaRTAN

+PySPaRTAN is a  python implementation of the SPaRTAN pipeline (Single-cell Proteomic and RNA based Transcription factor Activity Network) which enables users to infer transcription factor (TF) activities and link cell-surface receptors to TFs by exploiting cellular indexing of transcriptomes and epitopes by sequencing (CITE-seq) datasets with cis-regulatory information.

 ## System requirements
-SPaRTAN package is implemented in Python.
-Besides python standard library packages (i.e. argparse, functools, etc.), it requires some other package from PyPI repository, such as pandas, numpy, sklearn, scipy, and matplotlib.
+Besides python standard library packages (i.e. argparse, functools, etc.), PySPaRTAN requires some other package from PyPI repository, such as pandas, numpy, sklearn, scipy, and matplotlib.
 In order to improve the running time performance, we converted some computationally intensive python functions into two Cython modules which, are platform dependent.
 We have built Cython extensions for Window, Mac, and Linux system, which are .pyd for Windows and .so files for Mac and Linux.
 You can also build Cython extensions onsite by running setup.py file, which is also explained in this tutorial.

 ### Installation